 - Increased risk of certain cancers, specifically colon and breast

 Chiropractors are experts in spine health.
 The spine’s integrity is at an increased risk when most of the day is spent sitting and slumping.
 When the body gets tired from being in one position too long, poor posture and awkward positioning begin to develop.
 When posture is affected, the body’s health is also affected.
 This includes chronic spine misalignment that can cause chronic pain conditions.
-Spine misalignments brought on from too much sitting can be subtle and difficult to detect without the help of a professional.
+Spine misalignments brought on by too much sitting can be subtle and difficult to detect without the help of a professional.
 Through chiropractic, the body’s own healing potential is released and increased.

 Proper Spine Alignment Reverse Sedentary Effects